Motorcycle Injury Offices in Charlotte, Hickory & Columbia

 If you have been injured in a motorcycle accident, you have our word that at our firm clients work with an experienced accident lawyer who knows motorcycles and motorcycle accidents.

 Jason is Martindale-Hubbell® AV® rated, the highest possible rating for legal skills and ethical practice.
-Our Hickory motorcycle accident lawyers have helped thousands of injury victims obtain the compensation they need and deserve.
+Our North Carolina motorcycle accident lawyers have helped thousands of injury victims obtain the compensation they need and deserve.
 We are down to earth people who care and we treat all of our clients like family.

 When we handle motorcycle accident case, we utilize a dedicated legal team of lawyers and trained support staff, case managers, claim managers, and investigators with a passion for justice.